stevenjlho/leetcode/solutions/21. Merge Two Sorted Lists/README.md

 ## Approach

 1. Create a `dummy` node to act as the start of the merged list.
+The dummy node simplifies edge cases.
-2. Use a `tail` pointer to keep track of the end of the merged list.
+2. Use a `tail` pointer to keeps track of the last node in the merged list.
 3. While both `list1` and `list2` have nodes remaining:
     - Determine which node (from `list1` or `list2`) has the smaller value.
 Attach this node to the `tail` of the merged list.
     - Move the pointer forward in the list from which you took the smaller node.
 If `list1` had the smaller node, move to the next node in `list1`, and likewise for `list2`.